adiack/adiack.github.io/README.md

 Abdoulaye Diack is a husband, father of two and a Program Manager at [Google AI](https://ai.google/) 🤖.

-Prior to joining Google Research Abdoulaye spent 15 years in engineering and management roles working with various teams across all continents (Tanzania, Senegal, Canada, US, France, Germany, UK, Indonesia, etc.) working for [Ericsson](https//:ericsson.com) on mobile payment systems and data warehouses for Telcos.
+Prior to joining Google Research Abdoulaye spent 15 years in engineering and management roles working with various teams across all continents (Tanzania, Senegal, Canada, US, France, Germany, UK, Indonesia, etc.) working for [Ericsson](https//:ericsson.com) on mobile financial services focused on payments.
+I also spent several years designing and deploying data warehouses systems for Telcos.

 Abdoulaye holds a BSc degree of Software Engineering from Concordia University, Montréal, Canada.
 He is from Senegal 🇸🇳 and has made Ghana 🇬🇭 his home for the past few years.

-Abdoulaye advises startups on the topics of Fintech and AI.

-Abdoulaye is an early adopter of the [Lighting Network](https://lightning.network/) and an angel investor into several [Bitcoin](https://Bitcoin.org) technologies companies.
+Abdoulaye is an early adopter of the [Lighting Network](https://lightning.network/) and an angel investor in [Bitcoin](https://Bitcoin.org) technology companies.
+He also sometimes advises startups on various topics.

 # Interests